wangsw09/AmpBridge/dev_log.md

 2. The result of empirical MSE seems not quite correct.
 Should double check whether there are some error in the coding, or it is purely the stability issues.
 3. Should all more test cases.
 Also should add a way to benchmark the time: check if there are any online tables;
 4. Optimize the bridge solver and the gaussian_tuning part with cython_blas
+5. Rewrite the README.md

+The parameter order issues:
+1. amp_se related functions: fixed
+   * z, x, M, alpha, tau, epsilon, delta, sigma, q, tol
+   * follow this order, skip if not presented
+   * if one of the parameter is the main parameter, move it to beginning

 The structure of the package: